Hayes St Leger, 4th Viscount Doneraile: Family

 Doneraile was the son of Hayes St Leger, 3rd Viscount Doneraile and Lady Charlotte Esther Bernard.
 He married Mary Ann Grace Louisa Lenox-Conyngham, the daughter of George Lenox-Conyngham and Elizabeth Holmes, on 20 August 1851.
 Their daughter Emily Ursula Clare St Leger married Bernard FitzPatrick, later 2nd Baron Castletown; their other children, Hayes and May, died as infants in 1852 and 1867.

 Career

 Doneraile succeeded his father as Viscount in 1854.
 After Viscount Lorton's death later that year, the Irish peers elected Doneraile a representative in his place on 2 May 1855, and he took the oaths at Westminster on 10 May.
 He was a Conservative and a member of the Carlton Club.
 Rarely present in Parliament, he voted by proxy for the Earl of Derby's 1857 resolution condemning the conduct of the Second Opium War.
-He was High Sheriff of County Cork for 1845, a Deputy Lieutenant for County Cork, and an Honorary Colonel of the North Cork Militia and the 9th Battalion, King's Royal Rifle Corps.
+He was High Sheriff of County Cork for 1845, a Deputy Lieutenant for County Cork, and was the Honorary Colonel of the North Cork Rifles militia regiment (later the 9th Battalion, King's Royal Rifle Corps) from 25 November 1874.
 Doneraile was a prominent and frequent fox hunter, and was Master of Fox Hounds at the Burton Hunt in Lincolnshire and President of the Duhallow Hunt in Mallow.